 Learns to share

 An inventory management system needs to be good at communicating (integrating) with other systems to prove its worthiness and effectiveness.
 Data often needs to flow from inventory management software to the CRM, ERP, accounting and other management systems.
 If all this sharing happens automatically with few errors, then the system starts to become optimized and the need for manual corrections and control is kept to a minimum.
-Unleashed Software integrates with other best of breed softwares to give you a holistic business solution.
+Unleashed Software integrates with other best of breed software to give you a holistic business solution.

 With the newly developed software systems incorporating multi-channel stock management technology, it is possible for the software to generate a purchase order based on inventory stock levels.
-This saves time for the user who would otherwise be required to take stock of the warehouse and bill for product they may require.
+This saves time for the user who would otherwise be required to take stock of the warehouse and bill for the product they may require.

 Often, the inventory management data of a company is used to increase efficiency and identify gaps in the process so to create a smooth workflow.
 This reporting ability is also beneficial to shine a light on the buying practices of the customer-base so that their choices regarding product purchase can be somewhat pre-empted.
 Some of the reports software systems should provide include the following: inventory summaries and totals, transaction reports and order history.
 Of course, it is also essential that any report generated can be understood and acted upon if need be.
-The software system can generate a lot of data based on the inventory stock, however it is the manipulation and report generation of the data which translates it into something practical from which staff can make informed decisions regarding ordering and stock control to optimize storage and sales.
+The software system can generate a lot of data based on inventory stock.
+However, it is the manipulation and report generation of the data which translates it into something practical from which staff can make informed decisions regarding ordering and stock control to optimize storage and sales.